 When you wonder ‘What is a good credit score?’ your lenders are wondering what is your company and its financial history.

-What is the difference between a business credit score range and a personal credit score range?
+What is the difference between a business credit score and a personal one?

 While there are similarities between business credit scores and personal credit scores, they are two very different things.
 Your business credit score reflects specific information about your company’s debt repayment, public records, as well as information pertaining to company owners and officers.
 Unlike your personal credit score, your business credit score can be viewed by anyone, including potential clients and vendors.
 Thus, you have to make efforts in maintaining the highest credit score possible.